How to Get the Best Deal on a Lawsuit Loan

 • Because your lender is invested in the successful outcome of your lawsuit, they may provide your attorney with case funding to cover expenses like expert witnesses, testing, and other litigation tools that can strengthen your case.

-While a lawsuit loan might be your best move, not all lawsuit loans or lenders are created equal.
+While a case loan might be your best move, not all legal funding or lenders are created equal.
 Some legal lenders charge high-interest rates or compounding interest, and some use hidden fees to artificially lower their advertised interest rate.
-Because these are non-recourse loans, they can never charge more than the settlement you get, but the best lawsuit loans leave you plenty of money left over.
+Because these are non-recourse loans, they can never charge more than the settlement you get, but the best legal funding leave you plenty of money left over.

 What Makes for the “Best” Lawsuit Loan?

 A lawsuit loan may be your best move, but it is worth taking your time to ensure you get the best lawsuit settlement loan you can.
 But what does this mean?
-The best lawsuit loan is the one that costs the least money overall to repay.
+The best legal funding is the one that costs the least money overall to repay.
 However, this does not necessarily mean that the lowest interest rate is the best loan.

 Why the Best Lawsuit Loans Charge Simple, Non-Compounding Interest Rates